AUzunP/AudioController/README.md

 I understand this solves an incredibly specific problem, but on the off chance that someone needs something like this, I'm uploading it to github.
 It's a bit of a pain in the ass to set up, but if you're like me then it's 100% worth it.
 Have fun.

+I've only tested it out on Windows 10.